Yesferal/HornsApp-Android-DI/README.md

 }
 ```

-Then, you could used it in any Activity:
+So, you can use it in any Activity:

 ```
 val container = (application as MyApp).container
 ```

 ## How to use: Register dependency without Tag
- Some code is better than words, so, to register any dependency you only need:
+ Some code is better than words, to register any dependency you just need:

  ```
  container register Factory<String> { "Message: Hada Container is our first option !" }